asift91/Manual_Migration/option1.md

 * It will redirect to Azure Portal where user need to fill mandatory fields such as Subscription, Resource Group, SSH key, Region.
 ![custom_deployment](images/customdeployment.png)
 * Click on purchase to start the deployment of Moodle on Azure.
 Link for pricing [calculator]( https://azure.microsoft.com/en-us/pricing/calculator/ )
-* The deployment will install Infrastructure and Moodle
+* The deployment will install  supported Infrastructure and Moodle
     - Moodle version: 3.8, 3.9 and 3.5
     - Webserver: nginx or apache2
     - Nginx version: 1.10.0